MammatusPHP/life-cycle-events/README.md

 Initialization phase for any blocking operation before the event loop starts.

-## Boot
+## Boot/Start

 The event loop has just started running and the application is now running.
+Now the different between the `Boot` and `Start` event is that the `Boot` event is used for the generic catch all process.
+While `Start` is used for specific split out processes.

 ## Shutdown